 8. Can you recommend any support groups?

-Your doctor may recommend a local panic support group, if available.
+Your doctor may recommend a local support group for panic disorder, if available.
 This type of setting can help further your understanding of panic disorder, as well as provide an opportunity to share your experience with others with similar challenges.

 9. When can I expect to feel better?